Frequently Asked Questions

 Currently, Homeward Bound is not accepting applications because we have no available homes or rentals.
-As soon as the Cherry Street project in Port Townsend is complete, we will post information on how to apply for those rental units.
+We will post information on how to apply for our units as soon as we have some to offer!
 Follow us on Facebook to stay up to date on housing availability.

-Homeward Bound homes are available to individuals and households, residing and working in Clallam or Jefferson Counties.
-Household incomes are limited to 80% of the Median income for these counties, adjusted for family size (see tables below) Specific requirements and applications will be available when homes or rentals become available.
-In the case of the Carmel Apartments on Cherry Street in Port Townsend, we estimate this will happen in late Spring 2018.
+Homeward Bound homes are available to individuals and households who reside and work in Jefferson or Clallam counties.
+Household incomes are limited to 80% of the AMI (Area Median Income) for these counties, adjusted for family size (see tables below) Specific requirements and applications will be available when homes or rentals become available.

 Jefferson County: 2017 Median Income for a Household of 4